shakti230/Project2018/README.md

 ## 1.0 Problem statement
 The following project concerns the well-known Fisher’s Iris data set [3].
-The project entails you researching the data set, and then writing documentation and code in the Python programming language [1] based on that research.
+The project entails researching the data set, and then writing documentation and code in the Python programming language [1] based on that research.

 ## 1.1 Project Plan
 ![image](https://user-images.githubusercontent.com/36244887/39327184-348b3070-498f-11e8-8b6a-dfc27271ecf2.png)